ROCm/HIP/docs/markdown/hip_kernel_language.md

 ### `__constant__`
 The `__constant__` keyword is supported.
 The host writes constant memory before launching the kernel; from the GPU, this memory is read-only during kernel execution.
 The functions for accessing constant memory (hipGetSymbolAddress(), hipGetSymbolSize(), hipMemcpyToSymbol(), hipMemcpyToSymbolAsync(), hipMemcpyFromSymbol(), hipMemcpyFromSymbolAsync()) are available.

 ### `__shared__`
 The `__shared__` keyword is supported.

 `extern __shared__` allows the host to dynamically allocate shared memory and is specified as a launch parameter.
-HIP uses an alternate syntax based on the HIP_DYNAMIC_SHARED macro.

 ### `__managed__`
 Managed memory, including the `__managed__` keyword, are not supported in HIP.

 ### `__restrict__`
 The `__restrict__` keyword tells the compiler that the associated memory pointer will not alias with any other pointer in the kernel or function.
 This feature can help the compiler generate better code.
 In most cases, all pointer arguments must use this keyword to realize the benefit.

 ## Built-In Variables

 ### Coordinate Built-Ins
 These built-ins determine the coordinate of the active work item in the execution grid.
 They are defined in hip_runtime.h (rather than being implicitly defined by the compiler).

 | **HIP Syntax** | **Cuda Syntax** |
 | --- | --- |